-- 1. Students can only register for ECON1003 and ECON1005 if they are exempt from taking the Faculty's Mathematics Proficiency Test (MPT), have a passing grade in the MPT or ECON0101 Preliminary Mathematics for Social Sciences. - 2.
-Students holding qualifications in CAPE Pure Mathematics only (Units 1&2) at Grades 1 to 4, an Associate Degree in Mathematics (solely or jointly with another discipline) from the community colleges listed above with a minimum GPA of 2.75, or Grades 7, 6, 5 and 4 for the International Baccalaureate (IB) in (a) Mathematical Studies SL, (b) Mathematics SL, (c) Mathematics HL and (d) Further Mathematics HL will be granted exemption with credit for ECON1003 and will be able to register for ECON1004. - 3.
-Students holding qualifications in CAPE Applied Mathematics only (Units 1&2) at Grades 1 to 4, an Associate Degree in Mathematics (solely or joint with another discipline) from the community colleges listed above with a minimum GPA of 2.75, or Grades 7, 6, 5 and 4 for the International Baccalaureate (IB) in (a) Mathematical Studies SL, (b) Mathematics SL, (c) Mathematics HL and (d) Further Mathematics HL will be granted exemption with credit for ECON1005. - 4.
-Students taking ECON2000 Intermediate Microeconomics and ECON2001 Intermediate Microeconomics II cannot register for MGMT2020 Managerial Economics
+- 1. Students can register only register for ECON1003 and ECON1005 if they are exempt from taking the Faculty's Mathematics Proficiency Test (MPT), have a passing grade in the MPT or ECON0101 Preliminary Mathematics for Social Sciences. - 2.
+Students holding qualifications in CAPE Pure Mathematics only (Units 1&2) at Grades 1 to 4, an Associate Degree in Mathematics (solely or jointly with another discipline) from the community colleges listed above with a minimum GPA of 2.75, or Grades 7, 6, 5 and 4 for the International - 3.
+Baccalaureate (IB) in (a) Mathematical Studies SL, (b) Mathematics SL, (c) Mathematics HL and (d) Further Mathematics HL will be granted exemption with credit for ECON1003 and will be able to register for ECON1004. - 4.
+Students holding qualifications in CAPE Applied Mathematics only (Units 1&2) at Grades 1 to 4, an Associate Degree in Mathematics (solely or joint with another discipline) from the community colleges listed above with a minimum GPA of 2.75, or Grades 7, 6, 5 and 4 for the International Baccalaureate (IB) in (a) Mathematical Studies SL, (b) Mathematics SL, (c) Mathematics HL and (d) Further Mathematics HL will be granted exemption with credit for ECON1005. - 5.
+Students taking ECON2000 Intermediate Microeconomics and ECON2001 Intermediate Microeconomics II cannot register for MGMT2020- Managerial Economics

-SCHEDULING OF COURSES ECONOMICS OPTIONS
+SCHEDULING OF COURSES- ECONOMICS OPTIONS

-PRELIMINARY - SEMESTER I
+PRELIMINARY - Semester I

-ECON0101 Preliminary Mathematics for Social Sciences
+ECON0101 Preliminary Mathematics for So

-PRELIMINARY - SEMESTER II
+PRELIMINARY - Semester II

-ECON0101 Preliminary Mathematics for Social Sciences
+ECON0101 Preliminary Mathematics for So

-LEVEL I - SEMESTER I
+LEVEL I - Semes ster I

-ECON1001 Introduction to Microeconomics ECON1003 Mathematics for Social Sciences I
+ECON1001 Introduction to Microeconomics

+ECON1003 Mathematics for Social Science

+ECON1005 Introduction to Statistics

 FINA1001 Elements of Banking & Finance

-LEVEL I - SEMESTER 2
+LEVEL I - Semester 2

-ECON1001 Introduction to Microeconomics
+ECON1001 Introduction to Microe

-ECON1002 Introduction to Macroeconomics
+ECON1002 Introduction to Macroe

-ECON1003 Mathematics for Social Sciences I
+ECON1003 Mathematics for Socia

-ECON1004 Mathematics for Social Sciences II
+ECON1004 Mathematics for Socia

+ECON1005 Introduction to Statistic